LAICHEEHOONG/stockcheck/README.md

-Great!
-Here's a possible README.md file for your GitHub repository:

 # PH&Co Stock Check Web App

 This is a web application built with React, Node.js, MongoDB, Mongoose, and Express.
-It is designed to be used by PH&Co company for stock check purposes on both PCs and smartphones.
+It is designed to be used by LAI CHEE HOONG for stock check purposes on both PCs and smartphones.

 ## Features